The 1066 Trail ©: Bosham and Harold

 Chichester

-Most significantly for any visit, he ordered that the existing Anglo-Saxon bishopric to be moved from its remote location in Selsey to Chichester and in 1075, work on the magnificent cathedral began.
+Most significantly for any visit, he ordered that the existing Anglo-Saxon bishopric be moved from its remote location in Selsey to Chichester and in 1075, work on the magnificent cathedral began.
+The cathedral is open to the public and is well worth a visit.

 For more of our Sussex Exclusive 1066 Trail © and more about the Battle of Hastings and Bosham visit: